 On the back of the ColecoVision are the connection ports.
 Starting on the left you have the RF TV Channel Selection Switch.
 Next to that is the RCA port for the RF Box that connects to the T.V.
 And on the far right is the port for the ColecoVision Power Supply.

 The ColecoVision controller is a sight to behold.
 It is roughly the size of a large remote control and made of the same black plastic as the system case.
 The wire which comes from the top of the controller has a tight coil that stretches out when you’re playing games and then compresses back when the controller is stored.
-Due to this, like most of the early game systems, the ColecoVision was normally pulled out or off of the shelf and set on the ground or coffee table in front of you when being used.
+Due to this, like most of the early game systems, the ColecoVision was normally pulled out or off the shelf and set on the ground or coffee table in front of you when being used.
 The cords would only extend a couple feet from the system itself.
 But hey, that’s what we did.
 We sat on the floor, right in front of the T.V. with the system at our crossed legs!

 The ColecoVision controller has a large round, mushroom like joystick at the top and a whopping 14 action buttons!
 The 8-directional joystick has a large round disk top that sits on a smaller post.
-It is a tight stick with not a whole lot of play or throw.
+It is a tight digital input stick with not a whole lot of play or throw.
 It quickly snaps back to center when released.
 On either side of the controller, right below the joystick, are grey left and right action buttons.
 The bottom half of the controller is dominated by the full numeric keypad.
 Much like a phone layout, you have number 0-9 and an asterisk and pound sign button, 12 in all.

 The connecter used on the ColecoVision controller is the same 9-pin port that is used with the Atari 2600, SEGA Master System and the SEGA Genesis.
 These other systems controllers will work on the Coleco to some extent.